-In dimensional terms, maximum sustained winds in tropical cyclones may be as large as $85 ms^{-1}$, recorded in Typhoon Tip in the western North Pacific in October, 1979.
+In dimensional terms, maximum sustained winds in tropical cyclones may be as large as 85 ms-1, as recorded in Typhoon Tip in the western North Pacific in October 1979.

 Tropical cyclones are, for the most part, creatures of the summer and early autumn.
-In the North Atlantic region, they develop mostly during the months of June through November, reaching peak activity in September, while over the eastern North Pacific, peak activity occurs in July and August.
+In the North Atlantic region, they develop mostly during the months of June through November, reaching peak activity in September, whereas over the eastern North Pacific, peak activity occurs in July and August.
 In the tropical western North Pacific belt, storms also reach peak activity in late summer, but have been observed at all times of the year.
-(A pair of December storms wrecked havoc on the Admiral Halsey's U.S. Pacific fleet in 1944.)
-The South Pacific and South Indian Ocean belt is active during the warmer months in the southern hemisphere, from October through June.
+(A pair of December storms wreaked havoc on Admiral Halsey's U.S. Pacific fleet in 1944.)
+The South Pacific and South Indian Ocean belt is active during the warmer months in the Southern Hemisphere, from October through June.
 A more complete description of the climatology of tropical cyclones may be found in Pielke (1990).